Home Analysis The Curve

 What is observed

-The flat baseline runs from the late 1970s through the late 2000s.
-The rate of recorded firsts in this thirty-year window is roughly one to two per decade.
-The 2010s register a step change.
-The 2020s, only partially elapsed at the time of writing, are on a trajectory that already exceeds the 2010s.
+The flat baseline runs from 1960 through the late 1980s — five to ten first-woman events per decade across all senior categories worldwide combined.
+The 1990s and 2000s rise to roughly twenty events per decade, distributed across continents and categories.
+The 2010s register a step change to forty-plus events.
+The 2020s, only partially elapsed at the time of writing, are on a trajectory comparable to or exceeding the 2010s.

 The shape is a J, not an S. That is the central observation this site exists to document.